jyutzler/Bridge-Systems/system.md

 Open the higher of long suits of equal length: 5–5 or 6–6.
 ### NT Responses
-#### 1NT
+#### 1NT Forcing
-1NT shows 6–10 points and denies support for the major opened.
+1NT typically shows 6–12 points and is used in a number of circumstances:
+   * No support for the major opened
+   * A three-card limit raise
+   * A bust hand with otherwise good trump support (too weak for a direct raise)

 It also denies denies four spades after a 1♥ opening.

-It is not forcing, but opener is expected to bid unless the hand is a minimum with one of the following hand patterns:

-   * 5-3-3-2
-   * 4=5=2=2 distribution (four spades and five hearts)
+It is 100% forcing so responder must be prepared for a three-card response or a rebid with only five cards.

 ### Raises
 #### Basic Raises